FCO/Red/docs/api/Red/Traits.md

 ) returns Empty
 ```

-is referencing Trait that defines a reference receiving a model type object, a column name, and optional nulabble.
+Trait that defines a reference receiving a model type object, a column name, and optional nulabble.

+### is table

 ### multi sub trait_mod:<is>